armadsen/ORSSerialPort/README.md

 Note that you must give `+serialPortWithPath:` the full path to the device, as shown in the example above.

-Each instance of `ORSSerialPort` represents a serial port device.
-That is, there is a 1:1 correspondence between port devices on the system and instances of `ORSSerialPort`.
-That means that repeated requests for a port object for a given device or device path will return the same instance of `ORSSerialPort`.

 After you've got a port instance, you can open it with the `-open` method.
 When you're done using the port, close it using the `-close` method.

 Port settings such as baud rate, number of stop bits, parity, and flow control settings can be set using the various properties `ORSSerialPort` provides.

-Note that all of these properties are Key Value Observing (KVO) compliant.
-This KVO compliance also applies to read-only properties for reading the state of the CTS, DSR and DCD pins.
-Among other things, this means it's easy to be notified when the state of one of these pins changes, without having to continually poll them, as well as making them easy to connect to a UI with Cocoa bindings.
+For more information, see the [Getting Started Guide](https://github.com/armadsen/ORSSerialPort/wiki/Getting-Started#opening-a-port-and-setting-it-up).

 ### Sending Data